YangCatalog/backend/ietfYangDraftPull/README.md

 Automatic yang modules pull and push
 ====================================

-This package contains a python scripts to process ietf and openconfig yang files:
+This package contains a python scripts to process IETF and openconfig YANG files:

 - draftPull

-    This script serves as a automated tool to find all the new ietf yang DRAFT and RFC files.
+    This script serves as a automated tool to find all the new IETF yang DRAFT and RFC files.
 It will automatically push new files to github but ONLY DRAFT modules NO RFC modules.
 If there are new RFC modules yangcatalog admin users will receive an e-mail about such files.

-- draftPullLocall
+- draftPullLocal

-    This script serves as a automated tool to parse and populate all the new ietf DRAFT and RFC modules to yangcatalog.
+    This script serves as a automated tool to parse and populate all the new IETF DRAFT and RFC modules to yangcatalog.

-- openconfigPullLocall
+- openconfigPullLocal

     This script serves as a automated tool to parse and populate all the new openconfig modules to yangcatalog.